Luis Arraez Player Props: Marlins vs. Diamondbacks

-After going 1-for-5 with a double in his last game, Luis Arraez and the Miami Marlins face the Arizona Diamondbacks (who will start Madison Bumgarner) at 6:40 PM ET on Friday.
+After hitting .471 with three doubles, a triple, a home run, five walks and four RBI in his past 10 games, Luis Arraez and the Miami Marlins take on the Arizona Diamondbacks (who will hand the ball to Ryne Nelson) at 4:10 PM ET on Saturday.

-In his previous appearance, he went 1-for-5 with a double against the Phillies.
+In his most recent game he had a one-hit showing (1-for-5) against the Phillies.

 Luis Arraez Game Info & Props vs. the Diamondbacks